Best Film for the Canon EOS Rebel Ti

 - Pharmacy or Big Box Store

-Shipping your film to a mail-order lab to be developed and scanned is the least difficult choice if you are just beginning to use film.
-If you regularly shoot film, this can be a downside since it can get very expensive.
+Sending film to a mail-order lab to be developed and scanned is the simplest option if you are new to shooting film.
+If you regularly shoot film, this may be a drawback since it can get really expensive.

-Purchasing a bulk roll of 100’ of film and manually loading in into canisters yourself is certainly one of the most common methods to lower your costs.
+Purchasing a roll of 100 feet of film and loading in into canisters yourself is one of the most popular methods to lower your costs.

-Another thing to keep in mind is that you are limited to bulk rolls of black & white film.
-This is in part because black & white film is less difficult and more cost-effective to develop at home.
+Bear in mind that you are going to be limited to 100’ rolls of black and white film.
+This is in part because black & white film is a lot easier and less expensive to develop at home.

-Black and white film is by far the least difficult to process.
-Chemical temperature and development times are both not as important to do correctly with black & white film as temperatures and time are for color negative or transparency film.
+Black & white film is by far the simplest to develop.
+Chemical temperature and development times are both not as crucial to get correct with black and white film as time and temperatures are for color negative or slide film.